TERREMEMBER/znbase/docs/content/v2.1/deploy/_index.md

 ---
 title: Deploy
-headerTitle: Deploy YugabyteDB
+headerTitle: Deploy ZNbaseDB
 linkTitle: Deploy
-description: Deploy to any public cloud or private data center of your choice using either YugabyteDB or the Yugabyte Platform.
+description: Deploy to any public cloud or private data center of your choice using either ZNbaseDB or the ZNbase Platform.
-headcontent: Deploy to any public cloud or private data center of your choice using either YugabyteDB or the Yugabyte Platform.
+headcontent: Deploy to any public cloud or private data center of your choice using either ZNbaseDB or the ZNbase Platform.
 image: /images/section_icons/index/deploy.png
 section: USER GUIDES
 block_indexing: true